SpegalDev/Diablo-4-World-Boss-Tracker/README.md

 Stay on top of Diablo 4's World Bosses with details, countdown timers, and notifications for upcoming spawns!

-Introducing "Diablo 4 World Boss Tracker" - Your Ultimate Diablo 4 Chrome Extension
+Introducing "Diablo 4 World Boss Tracker" - Your Ultimate Diablo 4 Browser Extension

 Never miss out on another world boss spawn in Diablo IV!
 The "Diablo 4 World Boss Tracker" is your go-to companion, providing you with real-time information on upcoming bosses, countdown timers, and convenient notifications to ensure you never let a spawn slip away.